Ade2002/C-lang/README.md

 # pow()

 this is a mathematical method to calculate the value power of a given variable, it takes in two arguments separated by a coma.

+# sqrt()

+this is a mathematical method to calculate the value square root of a given variable, it takes in two arguments separated by a coma.